Jon lives in Iceland with his wife and children and has seen the tourist industry explode in the last few years.

 A good towel is one of the most useful things a traveler can have, which is so often overlooked.
 You can use a good towel as a blanket, you can try to ward off insects with it, shield yourself from the sun, wave it as a distress signal in case of an accident and use it as a makeshift sling for that injury.
 You can even dry yourself with it.

-This is even more essential if you are hiking on a glacier.
-The reflective surface of the glacier doubles the amount of sunlight hitting your skin and the chance of sunburn is even higher than on a tropical beach.
+And if you are hiking on a glacier you must use sunscreen.
+The reflective surface of the glacier multiplies the amount of sunlight hitting your skin and the chance of sunburn is even higher than on a tropical beach.